 You may want to take out multiple life insurance policies for specific reasons, which can mean different beneficiaries for each policy.
 There should be no problem nominating a different beneficiary for different policies.

 In fact, you can usually nominate up to five beneficiaries per policy, to be distributed as you wish.
 The exception to this is life insurance in superannuation; in this case the beneficiary decision is ultimately up to the fund.

-Pros and Cons of Having Multiple Life Insurance Policies
+What are the Pros of Having Multiple Life Insurance Policies?

 There are advantages and disadvantages to having more than one life insurance policy.
 What works for one person may not work for the next, so it’s up to you to weigh up the pros and cons.

 - Flexibility: Purchase products with different levels of cover and term lengths.